Toyota Avensis (2015-2019) Review

 • 1.6 and 1.8 engines lack punch

-"Judged on what Toyota hoped to achieve with the Avensis, this is a car that’s hard to fault.
-Not only does it offer exceptional value for money, it’s also one of the most comfortable cars in its class.
-Throw into the mix the cheap running costs and excellent reliability and you’ve got the hallmarks of a great used car."
+"Judged on what Toyota hoped to achieve with the Avensis, this was, and still is, a car that’s hard to fault.
+Not only did it offer exceptional value for money, but it was also one of the most comfortable cars in its class.
+Throw in cheap running costs and excellent reliability and you have the hallmarks of a great used car."

-The Toyota Avensis is the car you buy when you’ve got little imagination, right?
+The Toyota Avensis was the car to buy when you had little imagination, right?
 Wrong.
-It might not be the most dynamic, stylish or glamorous car out there, but as an efficient, reliable and comfortable family car, the Avensis is hard to beat.
+It might not have been the most dynamic, stylish or glamorous car out there, but as an efficient, reliable and comfortable family car, the Avensis was hard to beat.

-Launched in 2015, the latest Avensis is a comprehensive reworking of the earlier car, with Toyota giving it a subtle facelift, an improved cabin, more standard equipment, efficient engines and an impressive suite of safety systems.
+Launched in 2015, the latest Avensis was a comprehensive reworking of the earlier car.
+Toyota gave it a subtle facelift, an improved cabin, more standard equipment, efficient engines, and an impressive suite of safety systems.

-There are two versions available: a four-door saloon and a five-door Touring Sports (estate).
-Of the engines available, the BMW-sourced diesels are the pick of the bunch.
+There were two versions available: a four-door saloon and a five-door Touring Sports (estate).
+Of the engines available, the BMW-sourced diesels are still the pick of the bunch.

-The 1.6 D-4D diesel offers excellent economy and is designed for fleet users who spend most of their time in sixth gear.
-The 2.0 D-4D offers improved performance with only a small drop in fuel economy, which makes it the best choice for family buyers or those who carry heavy loads.
+The 1.6 D-4D diesel offered excellent economy and was designed for fleet users who spent most of their time in sixth gear.
+The 2.0 D-4D offered improved performance with only a small drop in fuel economy, which made it the best choice for family buyers or those who carried heavy loads.

-Regardless of the engine, the Toyota Avensis is a car that prioritises comfort over handling.
-On motorways, the Avensis delivers the kind of long-legged feel and efficiency that’s demanded by Europe’s company car drivers.
-The flipside is that the Avensis feels woefully out of its depth when cornering, with a fair amount of body-roll and overly light steering.
+Regardless of the engine, the Toyota Avensis was a car that prioritises comfort over handling.
+On motorways, the Avensis delivered the kind of long-legged feel and efficiency demanded by Europe’s company car drivers.
+The flip side was that the Avensis felt woefully out of its depth under cornering, with a fair amount of body roll and overly light steering.

-You can make up your own mind on the styling, but there’s no doubt that the cabin is a drab affair.
-The dashboard is a sea of grey, lifted by some welcome silver accents in key places.
+You can make up your own mind on the styling, but there’s no doubt that the cabin was a drab affair.
+The dashboard was a sea of grey, lifted by some welcome silver accents in key places.

-Quality is actually very good, with the switches, dials and buttons feeling reassuringly solid.
-Although standard equipment is generous for a car of this price, we’d avoid the entry-level Avensis.
-The mid-range model offers the best blend of price and kit.
+Quality was very good, with the switches, dials and buttons feeling reassuringly solid.
+Although standard equipment was generous for a car of this price, we’d still avoid the entry-level Avensis.
+The mid-range model offered the best blend of price and kit.

-The list includes the full suite of the Toyota Safety Sense driver assistance systems, an eight-inch touchscreen, 17-inch alloy wheels, dual-zone climate control, a reversing camera, driver’s seat lumbar support and a DAB digital radio.
-It’s the most popular model in the Avensis range, so you shouldn’t have any problems finding the right car for you.
+It also had a full suite of Toyota Safety Sense driver assistance systems, an eight-inch touchscreen, 17-inch alloy wheels, dual-zone climate control, a reversing camera, driver’s seat lumbar support and a DAB digital radio.
+It was the most popular model in the Avensis range, so you shouldn’t have any problems finding the right car.

-Choosing the Toyota Avensis Tourer version will deliver the best practicality.
-Although the boot isn’t the largest in its class, there’s ample space for your luggage and for trips to the DIY store.
-The luggage capacity in the saloon is actually pretty generous, but practicality is hampered by the narrow boot opening.
+Choosing the Toyota Avensis Tourer version delivered the best practicality.
+Although the boot wasn't the largest in its class, there was ample space for your luggage and for trips to the DIY store.
+The luggage capacity in the saloon was generous, but practicality was hampered by the narrow boot opening.

 We know many people are turning to crossovers and SUVs, but this means that cars like the Toyota Avensis are becoming used car bargains.
 You could run this car for many years without a problem, enjoying the comfort and efficiency as you go along.
 Try it.
 You might like it.